 Whenever one or more of the parents are members of the military, relocation and deployment is always a reality.
 Therefore, it is important that parenting plans be created with this possibility in mind.

 If the military parent is required to move long-distance due to his or her service for a temporary duty assignment (TDY), a long-distance parenting plan can include travel arrangements.
 This can help the parent-child relationship be preserved and continued as much as possible.

 One possibility is for parents to create a clause in the parenting plan that goes in place whenever a temporary duty assignment or oversea deployment takes place.
 The parents may choose to extend summer or winter breaks to allow the military parent to make up for time lost.

 It is key that contact be maintained between the military parent and the child as much as possible.
 In many deployments, this contact is not always easy or allowed, especially if the parent is in hostile or distant territory.

 It is important that the residential parent do whatever is possible to support the child’s relationship with the deployed parent by fostering that communication.
 The designation of a relative of the deployed parent to visit the child as much as possible can also assist in supporting this relationship.

 A family law attorney can work with one parent or both parents to create a parenting plan that works best for their situation.
 If the primary residential parent is not being cooperative in allowing the deployed parent to make up time with the child due to deployment, it is important that an attorney be contacted to file a request to make up time within 90 days after deployment ends.

 Contact A Custody Lawyer Today

 If you have questions about how military deployment can affect your case, please contact family lawyers at Scott M. Brown and Associates.
 You can reach us by calling (979) 318-3075 or completing our online form.
-We have offices in Angleton, Webster/ Clear Lake, and Pearland.
+We have offices in Angleton, League City/ Clear Lake, and Pearland.